ccallahan45/CallahanMankin_ExtremeHeatEconomics_2022/README.md

 # Globally unequal effect of extreme heat on economic growth

-This repository provides replication data and code for the paper "National attribution of historical climate damages," by Christopher W. Callahan and Justin S. Mankin, published in _Science Advances_ (doi to come).
+This repository provides replication data and code for the paper "National attribution of historical climate damages," by Christopher W. Callahan and Justin S. Mankin, published in _Science Advances_ (10.1126/sciadv.add3726).

 ### Overview